Complete a Treatment Plan

 If an Intake Note was completed prior to the creation of the Treatment Plan, the Presenting Problem will automatically pull forward into the Treatment Plan.
 Otherwise, enter the reason for treatment.

-Enter the broad goals for the client's treatment and the estimated time for the completion of treatment.
+Enter the broad goals for the client's treatment and choose the estimated time for the completion of treatment from the dropdown.

 Enter each of the steps you intend to take to work towards the Treatment Goals.